 All assessment and reports will use the new grade system and your child will be set an ‘End of Year Target’ which is based on national expectations and intends to be both challenging and achievable.
 Our aim is to work as hard as we can to support your child to make as much progress as possible.

 Reports will also include 'Attitude to Learning' grades.
 This reflects how well your child has applied themselves to their learning in each subject.
 It takes into account their ability to work independently, stay focused and participate fully in classwork and homework activities.
-Detailed descriptors can be found by clicking the link at the bottom of the page.
+Detailed descriptors can be found by clicking the link below.